Kochab: As the pole star

 From around 2500 BCE, as Thuban became less and less aligned with the north celestial pole, Kochab became one "pillar" of the circumpolar stars, first with Mizar, a star in the middle of the handle of the Big Dipper (Ursa Major), and later with Pherkad (in Ursa Minor).
 In fact, around the year 2467 BCE, the true north was best determined by drawing a plumb line between Mizar and Kochab, a fact with which the Ancient Egyptians were well acquainted, as they aligned the great Pyramid of Giza with it.
 This cycle of the succession of pole stars occurs due to the precession of the equinoxes.
 Kochab and Mizar were referred to by Ancient Egyptian astronomers as 'The Indestructibles' lighting the North.
 As precession continued, by the year 1100 BCE, Kochab was within roughly 7° of the north celestial pole, with old references over-emphasizing this near pass by referring to Beta Ursae Minoris as "Polaris", relating it to the current pole star, Polaris, which is slightly brighter and will have a much closer alignment of less than 0.5° by 2100 CE.

 This change in the identity of the pole stars is a result of Earth's axial precession.
 After 2000 BCE, Kochab and a new star, its neighbor Pherkad, were closer to the pole and together served as twin pole stars, circling the North Pole from around 1700 BCE until just after 300 CE.
 Neither star was as close to the north celestial pole as Polaris is now.
 Today, they are sometimes referred to as the "Guardians of the Pole".

-Planetary companion
+Planetary system

 Estimated to be around 2.95 billion years old, give or take 1 billion years, Kochab was announced to have a planetary companion around 6.1 times as massive as Jupiter with an orbit of 522 days.